davide-lombardo/davidelombardo-blog/src/assets/posts/change-detection-made-simple/post.md

 tags: "angular"
 infoPanel: {
   title: 'Intended audience',
+  description: [
-  description: 'This article offers an overview into Change Detection in Angular, aiming to clarify its importance and practical use.
-Intended for developers who are just starting with Angular and want to deepen their understanding of how Change Detection works.'
+    'This article assumes that you’re comfortable with basic Angular syntax, but is otherwise written to be beginner-friendly.', 'Intended for developers who are just starting with Angular and want to deepen their understanding of how Change Detection works.', ]
 }
 ---